-19.(1) If the search for a record of a governmental body in respect of which a request for access has been made and the preparation of the record for disclosure (including any arrangements contemplated in section 26(2)(a) and (b)(i) and (ii)(aa)) would, in the opinion of the information officer of the body require-

-- (a) in the case of a non-commercial req uester, more than 30 hours; or - (b) in the case of a commercial requester, more than six hours, the information officer may by notice require the requester in question to pay the prescribed portion (being not more than one third) of the access fee which would be payable if the request is granted as a deposit.
+- (a) the search for a record of a governmental body in respect of which a request for access by a non-commercial or commercial requester has been made; and (b) the magnetize of the magnet for disclosure (including one commercial) - (b) the preparation of the record for disclosure (including any arrangements contemplated in section 25(2)(a) and (b)(i) and (ii)(aa)), would, in the opinion of the information officer of the body, require more than the hours 30 prescribed for this purpose for non-commercial or commercial requesters, as the case may be, the information officer must by notice require the requester to pay as a deposit the prescribed portion (being not more than one third) of the access fee which would be payable if the request is granted.

-(2) No deposit is payable in respect of a request for access by---
+(2) No deposit is payable in respect of a request for access by-

-- (a) a personal requester; or - (b) a member of Parliament, a provincial legislature or a municipal council in' connection with the member's official duties.

-(3) The notice referred to in subsection (1) must state-

-- (a) the amount of the deposit; and - (b) that the requester in question may lodge an internal appeal with the head of the governmental body in question against the payment of a deposit or the amount thereof, and the procedure (including the period) for lodging the internal appeal.
+- (a) a personal requester; or - (b) a member of Parliament, a provincial legislature or a municipal council in connection with the member's official duties. - (3) The notice referred to in subsection (1) must state- - (a) the amount of the deposit; and - (b) that the requester may lodge an internal appeal with the head of the governmental body concerned against the payment of a deposit, and the procedure (including the period) for lodging the internal appeal.

-(4) If a deposit is payable in respect of a request for access, the decision on the request in terms of section 20 may be deferred until the deposit is paid.
+(4) If a deposit is payable in respect of a request for access, the decision on the request in terms of section 19 may be deferred until the deposit is paid.

-(5) If a deposit has been paid in respect of a request for access which is refused, the information officer concerned must repay the deposit to the requester concerned.
+(5) If a deposit has been paid in respect of a request for access which is refused, the information officer concerned must repay the deposit to the requester.